Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

   l_start_dt date;
   l_end_dt   date;
 ```
-4. Then we are declaring the cursor which is the results of the dw_delta_date_range_f table function that will return a start and end date for a week.
+4. Then we are declaring the cursor which holds the result of the DW_DELTA_DATE_RANGE_F table function that returns a start and end date for a week.
 ``` sql
 declare
   ...
   c1 cursor for select start_dt, end_dt FROM table(dev_webinar_common_db.util.dw_delta_date_range_f('week')) order by 1;
 ```
-5. The *"for"* loop is where we will loop through the weeks and process a week at a time.
-This is the incremental processing.
+5. The *"for"* loop is where the script incrementally processes the data by looping through a week at a time.
 ``` sql
 begin
   --